-A commenter at TVO recently posted that a dancer had asked him for $1000 for a one-hour private-room dance at a club where the standard club price is half that.
+A commenter at TVO recently posted that a dancer had asked him for $2000 for a one-hour private-room dance at a club where the standard club price is less than half that.

 Now if you use the advice above, this shouldn’t happen.
 If this did happen to me, I’d be polite (you can’t blame a girl for trying), but I’d probably find another dancer.
 If I really liked this particular dancer, and the price seemed particularly ambitious, then I’d go ahead and make a counter-offer lower than I expected to actually pay.
 Guys, we have to adapt to the times.

 I wouldn’t haggle more than that, though.
-If I couldn’t reach a deal with this dancer, and I couldn’t find another dancer in that club, I’d take my cell phone out of my pocket and call 1.702.371.2181 for the free club limo at Little Darlings (club review / club website) and go get a one hour nude private show in a bedroom with a door you can close for $400.
-Or I’d call 1.702.366.1633 for the free club limo at Deja Vu Showgirls (club review / club website) and go get a one-hour private show in a bedroom with a door you can close for $500 (includes a $100 bottle).
+If I couldn’t reach a deal with this dancer, and I couldn’t find another dancer in that club, I’d take my cell phone out of my pocket and call for the free limo to another club.

-A thousand dollars will get you a two-hour full-service outcall to your hotel suite from the hottest independent escorts in Las Vegas.
+Two thousand dollars will get you a full-service outcall to your hotel suite from the hottest independent escorts in Las Vegas.